 But if they haven’t worked with you before, then there’s more they’ll need to know about how you operate and how your services work.
 And there’s definitely more that you, as a company, need to find out from them – your client.

 Your onboarding process includes everything that happens or needs to happen after your lead generation process is over and before you start working with your new client.

-During this initial stage of your professional relationship, you want to build rapport with them, answer their questions, and explain exactly how you’re going to be working together.
+During the initial stage when building client relationships, you want to build rapport with them, answer their questions, and explain exactly how you’re going to be working together.

 Depending on what you do, your onboarding process may include: